15 September, 2025

 Road debris refers to any object or material found on the roadway that doesn’t belong there and poses a risk to drivers.
-This can include shredded tires, tree limbs, scattered vehicle parts, construction leftovers, or unsecured cargo that has fallen from trucks or trailers.
+The debris can include shredded tires, tree limbs, scattered vehicle parts, construction leftovers, or unsecured cargo that has fallen from trucks or trailers.

-When road debris comes from a vehicle—like a loose mattress or unsecured load—the driver or owner of that vehicle can be responsible.
+When road debris comes from a vehicle—such as a loose mattress or unsecured load—the vehicle’s driver or owner can be responsible.
 California law requires all loads to be secured to prevent them from falling off and causing danger to others.

-If a driver fails to secure their load or neglects to remove fallen objects, they can be liable for any resulting damage.
-This includes damage to your vehicle or injuries to you or your passengers.
+If a driver fails to secure their load or neglects to remove fallen objects, they can be liable for any resulting damage to your vehicle or injuries to you or your passengers.

 Construction zones often generate debris, especially when work is done near active traffic lanes.
-Items like cones, tools, concrete, or equipment parts may fall or be left behind on the road.
+Items such as cones, tools, concrete, or equipment parts may fall or be left behind on the road.
 When this happens, the contractor or construction company overseeing the site may be responsible for any accidents.

-In some situations, debris can blow onto roads from private properties.
-For example, a tree branch that breaks off from a property during high winds and lands in the street can lead to an accident.
+Sometimes debris can blow onto roads from private properties.
+For example, a tree branch that breaks off from a property during high winds and lands in the street can cause an accident.
 If it’s proven that the property owner failed to maintain their land properly, they could be held liable.

 If you can identify the responsible party, their liability insurance may also help cover damages.
 However, proving fault can be challenging without evidence such as dashcam footage or witness statements.